0x414C4D/gwp/README.md

 # ####--gwp--####
-Grab all sotred network connections with password in both linux and windows systems.
+Grab all passwords of stored network connections in both linux and windows envs.